 Healing Home with Outside Perspective

-Learn how designers use an "outside" pair of eyes in order to magnetize a dwelling, creating an experience of therapeutic anticipation of Home.
+Learn how designers use an "outside" pair of eyes to magnetize dwellings, creating a therapeutic anticipation of Home.

-In our "How Home Heals" series we've discussed the experience of Home through sight, touch, taste, hearing, and smell; how Home is experienced through reasoning or thought, memory or imagination; how Home is also about fluid and free movement through negative space; plus, how Home is decorated with background emotions.
-(1) Here's how to Homify with a fresh perspective.
+"How Home Heals" discusses the experience of Home through sight, touch, taste, hearing, and smell; through reasoning or thought, memory or imagination.
+We show how Home is also about fluid and free movement through negative space, decorated with background emotion.
+(1) Here's some fresh perspective.

 Because you are so immersed in your Home, it can take an outside perspective to highlight what has been overlooked in your Homification.

 Our psychological habitat is "shaped by what you might call the magnetic property of home, the way it aligns everything around us."
 (2)

 Recall coming home from holiday and seeing your own home, as if through someone else’s eyes for that first moment.
 “But then the illusion faded and your house became home again.
 That, I think, is one of the most basic meanings of home—a place we can never see with a stranger’s eyes for more than a moment.”
 (2)

 Taking photographs of a home is a trick designers use to view with the home with an unaccustomed eye.
 This clarifies perspective, so that it becomes easier to make more effective adjustments.

 Research team leader Lindsay Graham, in collaboration with Sam Gosling, professor of psychology (snoopology.com), created a study looking at the expression of people's personalities in their homes.